BlazeIsClone/a41sl/README.md

 <hr>

 ### ⚠️ END-OF-LIFE SUPPORT!
-Time has come to say goodbyes, this project is no longer be maintained.
+Time has come to say goodbyes, this project is no longer maintained.

 <hr>